-Selling goods and services in the foreign market also boosts the competition in that market.
+Selling goods and services in a foreign market also boosts the competition in that market.
 In a way, it is good for local suppliers and consumers as well.
-Suppliers will have to ensure that their prices and quality is competitive enough to meet the foreign competition.
+Suppliers will have to ensure that their prices and quality are competitive enough to meet the foreign competition.

 Transfer of Technology

 International trade often leads to the transfer of technology from a developed nation to a developing nation.
 Govt. in the developing nation often lay terms for foreign companies that involve developing local manufacturing capacities.